Technical debt

 # Strict

-Workflow gets validated against the complete declaration and Job references must be compatible with each other.
-Job declaration must match the Action binding, and Jobs variables and references parameters are asserted for matching.
+Workflow gets validated against the complete declaration, and Job references must be compatible with each other.
+Job declarations must match the Action binding, and Jobs' variables and reference parameters are asserted for matching.

 # Extensible

-Workflows can grow at wild under many strategies.
-For example, using a base Workflow for common functionality, pack related Actions in packages, add a plugin layer to enable users to add their own extra Job, etc.
+Workflows can grow wildly under many strategies.
+For example, using a base Workflow for common functionality, packing related Actions in packages, adding a plugin layer to enable users to add their own extra Job, etc.

 # Feedback

-I hope this problem-solving approach can help you to attack your problems on a cheaper and more maintainable manner.
+I hope this problem-solving approach can help you tackle your problems in a cheaper and more maintainable manner.